-In this section, furniture manufacturing SMEs in China's Guangdong province are chosen as research samples to examine their motivations and incentives to adopt CoC certificates.
+China is the largest furniture exporter in the world and enjoys a key position in the global market of furniture products.
+Since furniture manufacturing SMEs usually rely on the resource supply of timber, their purchase of certified wood as raw material could generate positive social and environmental implications.
+Producing furniture with certified wood will enhance the market competitiveness of these SMEs and facilitate their involvement into GVCs.
+In this section, furniture manufacturing SMEs in China's Guangdong province are chosen as research samples.
 Located in the Pearl River Delta adjacent to Hong Kong and Macao, Guangdong is regarded as one of China's economic powerhouses.
 In 2014, the province's GDP reached 6.779 trillion RMB (about 1.104 trillion US dollars), an increase of 7.8% compared with that of 2013, ranking No. 1 in the country.
 SMEs in Guangdong are significant as a major source of job creation.
-The number of SMEs in Guangdong was 43.86 billion in 2014, which accounted for more than 90% of enterprises and provided around 80% of the job positions (BSGP, 2014).
+The number of SMEs in Guangdong was 43.86 billion in 2014, which accounted for more than 90% of enterprises and provided around 80% of the job positions (Bureau of Statistics Guandong Province, 2014).
 With its geographical advantages and industrial base, Guangdong has absorbed huge amounts of foreign investment, and the development of furniture industry in the province is promoted by the government.
-Thanks to relatively lower labor costs and higher productivity as well as price advantages, a great many SMEs flourish in the furniture manufacturing in Guangdong and have been expanding their international markets.
+Thanks to lower labor costs and higher labor productivity as well as price advantages, a great many SMEs flourish in the furniture manufacturing in Guangdong and have been expanding their international markets.

 During March to April 2017, 21 managers from furniture manufacturing SMEs in Dongguan City, Zhongshan City and Guangzhou City were contacted via telephone or e-mail.

-Unfortunately, only 10 sales managers or heads of the marketing department agreed to be interviewed, and most of them required to anonymize their names and companies.
+Ultimately, 10 managers or directors responsible for CSR issues agreed to be interviewed, while most of them required to anonymize their names and companies.
 Among these surveyed SMEs, 5 are foreign-invested enterprises (FIEs), 3 are private enterprises (PEs) and 2 are collectively-run enterprises (CREs).
 Meanwhile, 7 are located in Dongguan City, 2 are located in Zhongshan City and 1 is located in Guangzhou City.
 In terms of business age, 6 enterprises have been operating for 5-10 years, 3 have been operating for less than 5 years and only 1 has been operating for more than 10 years.
 In term of size, 1 enterprise (PE) employs 45 people, 6 (including 1 PE, 2 CREs and 3 FIEs) have 50-100 employees, 2 (FIEs) have 100-300 employees, and 1 (PE) has around 330 employees.
-Also, it is interesting to find that 7 out of 10 surveyed SMEs, including 5 FIEs and 2 PEs, have chosen CoC certificates with either the FSC or CFCS program, and the 3 enterprises (including 2 CREs and 1 PEs) without any CoC certificates are all under age of 5.
+Also, it is interesting to find that 7 out of 10 surveyed SMEs, including 5 FIEs and 2 PEs, have been purchasing certified wood with either the FSC or PEFC program, and the 3 enterprises (including 2 CREs and 1 PEs) which do not buy certified wood are all under age of 5.
 (See Table 1)

-Location Ownership Number of employees Business age (years) Forest certification (with CoC certificate) Job title of interviewees
+Location Ownership Number of employees Business age (years) Certified wood as raw material Job title of interviewees

 Dongguan FIE 165 12 Yes (FSC) President

 Dongguan FIE 66 7 Yes (FSC) General manager

 Zhongshan CRE 74 4 No Vice-manager

 Dongguan PE 45 2 No Vice-manager

 Guangzhou FIE 204 8 Yes (FSC) Director of Marketing Department

 Dongguan PE 330 6 Yes (FSC) Assistant manager

 Dongguan FIE 93 8 Yes (FSC) Manager

 Zhongshan PE 68 6 Yes (PEFC) Assistant manager

 Dongguan FIE 82 7 Yes (FSC) Office director

 Dongguan CRE 85 3 No General manager